 Here’s how you can update your device to the recent version:

 You will need to go on the Apple image on the upper left corner of a screen and click on it.
 This will open a window where you should click on About this Mac.
 This will open another popup box which should then read the version of your OS.
 If it doesn’t show 11.3.1, you must immediately go to your app drawer and open the software updater from there.
 This will help you get the best of your Mac without loosing any data on it.

 Go to the settings app on your device and tap on General.
 This should open a screen where you need to click on About.
 This will give you information about your device, and its software.
 If the software version reads 14.5.1, you are good to go, else you should go back in settings and click on update to update your device to the latest version of its OS.

 If you are worried about any data loss before updating, it is a good idea to make a backup of your data.
 If you end up updating your phone and it shuts down in between, this can compromise your data, so it is important to make sure you only update when your device is fully charged.
 If you do end up encountering data loss related problems while updating your MacBook, feel free to contact Recovery Squad for the best MacBook Data Recovery in Melbourne.

 The latest releases of the software are a bit rushed and Apple is likely to launch more back-to-back updates until everything is fixed.
 You can continue using your iPad, iPhone, Apple Watch, and MacBook without any worry as we are here to help you sort any problems if you encounter them – without compromising your data’s privacy in any way.
-Our hard drive recovery service is the fastest in Melbourne and we ensure to get all the important and recoverable data out of your failing device.
+We are the best firm for hard drive recovery in Melbourne and we ensure to get all the important and recoverable data out of your failing device.

 For any queries or support requests, feel free to connect with us via our website or WhatsApp.